top of page

 Aviation Security for Law Enforcement Officers

 The LEO Training School has been approved for Continuing Law Enforcement Education (CLEE) credits through the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE), the South Carolina Criminal Justice Academy (SCCJA), and has been approved in other states for CLEE credits based on the individual submission of the request by officers/agencies participating in the class.
-These certifications go to the continual efficacy and applicability of the course content and the expertise and experience of LaPonda J. Fitchpatrick who created the course and is the primary instructor.
+These certifications go to the continual efficacy and applicability of the course content and the expertise and experience of LaPonda J. Fitchpatrick, who created the course and is the primary instructor.

 Currently, this course is given in partnership with the American Association of Airport Executives (AAAE).
 Conducted twice a year in Alexandria, Virginia, the LEO Training School can be provided to individual airports as an on-site training program tailored to an individual agency's needs.
 For additional information, please click on the LEO logo above.

-Crisis Managment in the Aviation Environment
+Crisis Management in the Aviation Environment

 Psychological Preparedness